cksystemsteaching/selfie/README.md

 Memory allocation is actually just a means to manage a more fundamental problem that we hinted on before, and that problem must be solved by the programmer and cannot be solved by the machine, no matter how advanced your programming environment is.
 The issue is to determine the lifetime of information, when it is live and when it is dead.
 In particular, we need to determine when a value, and thus the memory address where, or the register or variable in which the value is stored, is *live*, that is, when the value is still needed in some computation, and when the value is *dead*, that is, when the value is not needed anymore in any computation, we sometimes say when it *expires*, no matter what happens next.
 Morbide terminology but that is what computer scientists call it.

 Liveness is safe to be overapproximated, death is not.
 In particular, assuming a value is live even though it is dead is safe, just the other way around is not.
 Storage for a live value that is assumed to be dead may be reused for other values which may eventually lead to unsafe memory accesses.
 Yet assuming a dead value to be live is safe but consumes storage of which we may run out of eventually.
 Thus more memory is good for safety and even performance but only if we know what we are doing.
 The more memory we have the safer we can be.
 However, since memory is always finite we eventually need to sit down and figure out what information is still live and what is dead.
-But then, the more memory we have the more we might keep around and have to look at which costs performance.
+But then, the more memory we have the more information we might keep around and have to look at which costs performance.
 This all depends of course also on the application and thus the overall problem we are trying to solve.

 > Data management: short-term versus long-term information